-Are you searching the Fitbit?
-The Fitbit Inspire is Fitbit’s rearmost fitness shamus and the cheapest wearable you can now buy from the company.
+Are you searching for the Fitbit?
+The Fitbit Inspire is the latest fitness tracker and the cheapest wearable you can now buy from the company.

-The Fitbit Inspire offers introductory exertion- and sleep-tracking for a little lower plutocrat than the Inspire HR, but it misses out on several features, not just the heart-rate monitoring as indicated by the product name.
+The Fitbit Inspire offers introductory exertion- and sleep-tracking at a lower price than the Inspire HR.
+Still, it misses out on several features, not just the heart-rate monitoring, as indicated by the product name.

 It is not inspired, but the Inspire does the job if you want a step counter with style, and not much more.